 - USB Audio Class 2.0: USB Audio Class 2.0 supports playback of 2ch PCM audio up to 192kHz sampling rates.
-You will need to install the Windows driver supplied on the included CD-ROM for a Windows PC.
+You will need to install a Windows USB Driver from Rotel's website onto your computer for a Windows PC connection.
 Mac computers will not require a a separate USB driver.

 Note: You'll still control search and playback functions, as well as view song/artist/information from your your Windows PC or Mac computer (not the A12).